andrtell/remarks/C/compile/0021-dynamic-linking.md

+# Dynamic linking

-## 1. A very simple dynamically linked library
+## 2.1 A Simple dynamically linked library

 Lets start by writing the source code for our example library __easymath__.